revilon1991/vitess-cluster/README.md

 ### Introduction
 This repo is an experiment how works sharding via [Vitess](https://vitess.io).
+Vitess is an application on GoLang which resolves problems if your MySQL becomes very big.
-So, imagine that we have 3 tables and 2 of them are massive.
+So, imagine that we have 3 tables of MySQL and 2 of them are massive.
 Once we consider that to separate our 2 tables between other servers is good idea.
 And now you can practice here before you're going to shard your production database.